ibm-cloud-docs/vpc/vni-add-fip.md

 {: #vni-api-add-fip}
 {: api}

-To add a floating IP address to a virtual network interface with the API, follow these steps:
+To attach a floating IP address to a virtual network interface with the API, follow these steps:

 1. Set up your API environment [with the right variables](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup).
 1. Store any additional variables to be used in the API commands; for example: